 While the list may look harmless to some those who understand food labels will see that these are full of GMO, DNA altering, MSG toxicity & chemical nuisances feeding and altering pathogens, creating potential cytokine storms down the track and accumulating to increase in chronic illness.

-My goal is to give the best fuel for our kids to grow, develop and thrive and smash their potential.
+My goal is to give the best nutrition information for our kids to grow, develop and thrive and smash their potential.

 So many kids are chronically dehydrated, it’s not acceptable to use chemical laden drinks and candy when we know better.
-Somewhere along the lines candy has been engrained and accepted as an important social food.
 It’s ok if they want water and listen to their body but dead water won’t hydrate you.
 Putting lemon or lime in their water will make a huge difference.
 Some may even need some raw organic honey for additional glucose, repairing their adrenals and brain throughout the game.

 When you offer an unhealthy treat after a match it’s promoting a ‘reward’ whereas a food like fruit is refuel.
 An article written by the Michigan State University found rewarding children with sweets is a plausible contributing factor to obesity.
 Food rewards can also teach children to ignore their natural hunger and fullness cues encouraging them to eat when they are not hungry.
 According to the Academy of Nutrition and Dietetics “when children are rewarded with “special treats” they may decide that these foods are better or more valuable than healthier foods.”